 - A company has set up a network crisis center to quickly respond to problems that may arise on any of its dozens of Web servers.
-E.g., if a major problem arises at its Denver server, someone might need to shut down that server by - connecting to it, issuing multiple shutdown commands (backing up files, rerouting network connectivity around the server, per- forming system diagnostics, etc.), and ultimately disconnecting. - If a less severe problem arises at the Miami server, crisis center personnel might need to reboot that server by - connecting to it, issuing multiple reboot commands (transmitting warnings to con- nected servers, loading appropriate boot code, confirming proper restart, etc.), and then disconnect- ing.
+E.g., if a major problem arises at its Denver server, someone might need to shut down that server by - connecting to it, issuing multiple shutdown commands (backing up files, rerouting network connectivity around the server, performing system diagnostics, etc.), and ultimately disconnecting. - If a less severe problem arises at the Miami server, crisis center personnel might need to reboot that server by - connecting to it, issuing multiple reboot commands (transmitting warnings to connected servers, loading appropriate boot code, confirming proper restart, etc.), and then disconnecting.

-Homework (cndt)
+Homework (cont'd)

-- Currently, personnel must issue long sequences of commands to one of many servers whenever a problem arises.
-This could easily lead to commands being issued in the wrong sequence or to the wrong destination.
-By encapsulating the individual commands needed to handle a particular problem into a single Command object and then binding that object to a specific receiver, the potential for miscommunication is reduced. - Modify the UML class diagram above to illustrate how the Command design pattern could be used to handle the Denver shutdown scenario and the Miami reboot scenario.
-Use a separate diagram for each scenario, and clearly identify the classes that would be involved in each specific scenario.
+- Currently, personnel must issue long sequences of commands to one of many servers whenever a problem arises. - This could easily lead to commands being issued in the wrong sequence or to the wrong destination. - By encapsulating the individual commands needed to handle a particular problem into a single Command object and then binding that object to a specific receiver, the potential for miscommunication is reduced.